heistp/irtt/README.md

 _Planned for v0.9.1..._

+- Fix bug where irtt server doesn't start on Linux with kernel param `ipv6.disable=1`
 - Solidify TimeSource, Time and new Windows timer support:
   - Add --timesrc to client and server
   - Fall back to Go functions as necessary for older Windows versions